gzendev/rundeck-custom-notification-plugin/README.md

 # Rundeck Custom Notification Plugin

-Plugin de tipo notificación que realiza HTTPS Webhooks Personalizados
+This notification plugin allows you send customized messages to a webhook using several parameters.

+## Installation

+1. Download the plugin and put the file into the rundeck´s libext folder.

+## Usage

-## Instalación
+## Properties setting

-1. Descargar el plugin y mover el archivo JAR generado a la carpeta libext de Rundeck.

-## Propiedades de la Notificación Personalizada

-1. URL Webhook
+1. Webhook URL
-2. Tipo de Contenido
+2. Content Type
-3. Metodo del Request
+3. Request Method
-4. Cuerpo del mensaje
+4. Message Body